 Lanesend Primary School provides a rich, broad, balanced and creative curriculum and believes that excellence in teaching leads to enjoyment of learning.
-We define the curriculum as everything that impacts on the learning of our pupils.
+We define the curriculum as everything that impacts on the learning of our children.

 Our curriculum gives Lanesend a distinct identity and ethos, reflecting our values, our place within the local community of Cowes and an awareness of the wider world in which they live.
-Above all, we aim to make our curriculum a hugely rich experience for all our pupils, laying the foundations for success in life.
+Above all, we aim to make our curriculum a hugely rich experience for all our children, laying the foundations for success in life.

 Reception classes in the Foundation Stage follow a distinctive Early Years Curriculum.

 Foundation subjects including Geography, History, Art, Design Technology, Music and PE are also taught on a regular basis.
 As part of our school philosophy we run a programme of Personal, Social, Health and Citizenship Education (PSHCE) which includes Sex Education and Drugs Education.
-Parents may withdraw their children from Sex Education if they wish.
+Families may withdraw their children from Sex Education if they wish.
 In addition, children are given the opportunity to learn a Modern Foreign Language.

 It is our policy to entitle every member of our school to equal opportunities in accessing the full curriculum.
 Religious Education is taught in accordance with the Hampshire Agreed Syllabus.
 Families may, if they wish, write to the Headteacher to request that their children be wholly or partly excused from attendance at our regular collective worship or religious education.

 As children progress through the school, they are encouraged to supplement their learning with work done at home.
 Initially, this will take the form of regular reading at home and, by Year 6, may include regular homework in literacy and maths and occasional more in-depth research projects.
 Families are kept informed about their child’s schoolwork through half-termly Pupil Progress meetings and regular bulletins outlining curriculum coverage.